CADLabs/ethereum-economic-model/docs/model_specification/mathematical_specification.md

 ### Level of Aggregation

-Although cadCAD technically supports several computational modelling paradigms (e.g. agent-based modelling, population-level modelling, system dynamics modelling, hybrid modelling, etc.) we adopt an aggregate system dynamics lense.
+Although cadCAD technically supports several computational modelling paradigms (e.g. agent-based modelling, population-level modelling, system dynamics modelling, hybrid modelling, etc.) we adopt an aggregate system dynamics lens.
 Rather than modelling the behaviour of individual agents, we consider what is often called a "representative agent" in economics literature.
 This allows us to apply aggregation and approximation for groups of agents, or in our case - validators aggregated as validator environments.

 ### Epoch-level Granularity